 You have to properly wash, dry, and boost the coating for maximum durability.
 A coating that was meant to last for 6 years can start to break down at year 3 if not cared for properly.

-Yes!
-We offer all our paint correction and ceramic coating services at our shop location (down the street from Willowbrook Mall).
+Yep!
+We offer all our paint correction and ceramic coating services at the R3 detail shop location (down the street from Willowbrook Mall).
 Depending on the level of work, it can take 2 to 3 days to complete the service (since it has to be paired with our paint correction or paint polishing service).